 Ozone generators are different from ionizers in that they primarily generate ozone (O3 molecules) by using a high-voltage corona effect to split oxygen molecules in the air which form with other oxygen atoms.

 They usually use a fan to blow these molecules into the room, but a lot of them don’t contain internal filters for trapping contaminants.
 Instead, particles fall to the floor around it.

 I recommend you avoid these and decide between an ionic purifier and a filter-based (HEPA) purifier.
 Ozone generators aren’t effective and even if not harmful can irritate your respiratory system.

 They’re also a bad choice for people with health issues related to emphysema and other conditions.

 What does a HEPA purifier do?

 Commonly sold HEPA filter air purifiers like the Levoit LV-H132 are placed in rooms where air quality issues are present.
 Some of the most common locations are bedrooms and living rooms.
-They circulate air using fans, moving the air through different filters which trap unwanted elements.
-You’ll need to replace the filters with new once they’re saturated with contaminants.
+They circulate air using fans, moving the air through different filters that trap unwanted elements.
+You’ll need to replace the filters with new ones once they’re saturated with contaminants.